cabraham/Books/velocityeffect.md

 Giving incentive rewards upfront with the threat of losing the reward tends to be much more powerful than an incentive at the end.
 This is building on top off the *loss aversion* principle; give someone a reward up front and they will believe they own it and work hard to NOT lose their reward.

+### 7 - Revolution on the Margins

+Evaluating things on average over time is not a good metric.

+Sometimes the first units of money or effort has much more ROI than the last few.

+> Benefit-cost averages that lumped all the dollars together were obscuring more specific figures revealing that *certain policies became much less impactful the more they were scaled*

+##### The Marginal Revolution

+** Utility function ** - theory of utility that describes the amount of satisfaction or utility we receive when paying to own an object or use a service.
+This determines its value

+** marginal utility ** - the value of the most recent unit

+A general rule is that there is exists a law of *diminishing marginal utility*

+Applying these types of concepts is difficult because it requires work and our brains are wired for quick heuristics.

+Government programs tend to be very inefficient because of the bureaucracies in place.
+Each agency has at its first priority its self-preservation, and *then* how much it's actually using.
+They are incentivized to spend and disincentivized to save.

+##### Experimenting on the Margins

+You have to pull many different levers and combinations of levers to identify where efficiencies and marginal utility is maximized.

+##### Let Bygones be Bygones

+**Bygones principle** or **marginal principle** - money spent in the past should have no influence over rational decisions made in the present

+Learn to curb your losses while you can.

+**Sunk cost fallacy** - the phenomenon whereby a person is reluctant to abandon a strategy or course of action because they have invested heavily in it, even when it is clear that abandonment would be more beneficial.

+### 8 - Quitting Is for Winners

+### 9 - Scaling Culture

+### Conclusion